sbalnojan/bitbar-cd-plugin/README.md

 This BitBar plugin, called "Death Clock" shows two things in your Mac OS X menu bar:

-- the days you have left to live
+- the days you have left to live,
 - (optionally) the % progress of this quarter.

 and on click it additionally shows:

-- the amount of books you will still be able to read in your life
+- (optionally) the amount of books you will still be able to read in your life,
 - the 4 year projects you can still complete within the days left.

 # Take a Look